-Sir Robert Ho Tung Library, built in 1894 in a Macanese style, bought by Sir Robert Ho Tung (grand uncle of Macau’s Casino mogul Stanley Ho) in 1918 and left to the Macau government in his will to be used as a public library.
-The building facade is composed of pilasters with Ionian-inspired capitals with details in white stucco, featuring a wall arcade with balustrades, all painted in ochre yellow.
+Sir Robert Ho Tung Library was built in 1894 in a Macanese style, bought by Sir Robert Ho Tung (grand uncle of Macau’s casino mogul, Stanley Ho) in 1918 and left to the Macau government in his will to be used as a public library.
+The building façade is composed of pilasters with Ionian-inspired capitals with details in white stucco, featuring a wall arcade with balustrades, all painted in ochre yellow.

-St. Joseph’s Seminary and Church, built in 1758, is our last stop in the square.
+St. Joseph’s Seminary and Church–built in 1758–was our last stop in the square.
 The church is, together with the Ruins of St. Paul’s, the only example of Baroque architecture in China.
 One of its most relevant characteristics is the broken arch at the main entrance.
 The church displays a curved pediment and the facade again incorporates the contrasts between yellow and white.

-A visit to the square is enjoyable on so many levels.
+A visit to the square is enjoyable on many levels.
 Just minutes walk from the sights and sounds of the present day, the square and the buildings which inhabit it are a direct link to a time and place that would usually seem so far away, but here in an afternoon visit seem just within reach.

 There’s also a cute little kiosk selling simple beverages, as well as some local eateries and a coffee place.
 If you’re willing to walk a bit more, head to Terra Coffee House or eat at one of the several restaurants leading to St. Lawrence’s Church, which stands one street below St. Augustine’s Church when you go down the street in from of the theater.